 2. Dreadlocks Mohawk

 This dreadlock hairstyle proves that the mohawk has no limits.
-And just like the mohawk hairstyle, dreadlocks are now far beyond being worn from a cultural perspective and are considered more as a style.
-We love how the fellas are man bunning their dreadlocks with the mohawk haircut by pulling the middle dreaded section into a high top knot.
-Such a cool way to rock two trends at once!
+We love how men are now combining their dreadlocks together with the mohawk haircut in this cool faded style.
+Such a cool way to rock three looks at once!

 3. Ombré Mohawk

 Taking it down just a notch from a mishmash of rainbow colors, guys are adding subtle highlights to the ends of their mohawks.
 A touch of color to enhance the style adds a vibrant and macho edge to the mohawk haircut.
 Opt for a tone that enhances your natural hair color and facial features, like your eyes, to keep things more on the classy side.
 If you want to pump up the jam a bit, try out the gray hair trend.
 When done right and applied gradually, this shade doesn’t overwhelm the mohawk haircut.
 Give the #GrannyHair trend a go and end it with a mussed-up, feathery texture to give it a more youthful spin and less like you took styling ideas from your cool grandpa!

 The low fade mohawk hairstyle is a simple way to get used to rocking the mohawk.
 It can be as plain as a low top with a low fade on the side, for starters.
 If you want to take the “go hard or go home” approach, opt for a high top with your mohawk and amp your style by adding some strong hold to the top area of your hair.
 Or, you can also add some fun and artistic designs to the low fade: Try a sharp double part or add some fun with star designs.